syluor/NeoTavern-Frontend-Chinese/README.md

 - Mobile Support: Basic layout is responsive, but there are still some rough edges.
 - UI/UX: It needs polish and improvements.
 - World Info: Outlets and timed effects are not implemented.
-- Local Providers: Currently there is only koboldcpp support.
+- Local Providers: Currently, there is only koboldcpp support.
 There is no Text Completion provider.
 Ollama/LM Studio support is planned.
 - Instruct Templates: We can import/edit/use them.
-But we are not implemented the whole fields such as `wrap`.
+But we have not implemented the whole field, such as `wrap`.

 **For extension developers:**

-- Read the above hackmd post for design philosophy.
+- Read the above HackMD post for design philosophy.
 Currently, there is no documentation or NPM package for types.
 Because extensions are not prioritized yet.

 ## Prerequisites